Barry Liebmann: Personal life and career

 Barry Liebmann was born in New York City, to Norbert and Dora Liebmann.
-His parents had left Germany and Austria after the 2nd World War started, while the US was still neutral and limiting refugees.
-They lived in Washington Heights amongst other German Jewish prewar refugees and had a daughter, Ellen, in addition to Liebmann.
-Liebmann lived in the same apartment in Washington Heights, all his life, went to Queens College and graduated with a bachelor's degree and studied acting at HB studios.
-His sister Eleanor died in 1974, when Barry was in his early 20’s.
-Barry wrote for MAD magazine for almost 40 years, selling his very first piece to them when he was only 16 years old.
-He also wrote for DC Comics' Looney Tunes and had pieces published in the NY Daily News, the New York Times, the Wall St. Journal.
-He performed in many theater groups including The Play’s the Thing Theatre Company, Instant Shakespeare, the No Name Players (as Beloved Intern Barry) and Living Legends Radio Theater; and he has acted in plays Uncle Vanya, the Comedy of errors, Our Town and A Night in Elsinore.
+His parents had left Germany and Austria after the 2nd World War started, while the U.S. was still neutral and limiting refugees.
+They lived in Washington Heights amongst other German Jewish prewar refugees and had a daughter named Eleanor in addition to Liebmann.
+Eleanor died in 1974.
+Liebmann lived in the same apartment in Washington Heights all his life.
+He attended Queens College, graduating with a bachelor's degree, and studied acting at HB studios.

+Liebmann wrote for MAD Magazine for almost 40 years, selling his first piece to them in 1979.
+He also wrote for DC Comics' Looney Tunes and had pieces published in the NY Daily News, the New York Times, and the Wall Street Journal.
+He performed in many theater groups including The Play’s the Thing Theatre Company, Instant Shakespeare, the No Name Players (as "Beloved Intern Barry") and Living Legends Radio Theater; and acted in plays including Uncle Vanya, The Comedy of Errors, Our Town and A Night in Elsinore.